castanedaM/nicheR/README.md

 )
 ```

-### 3. Visualize the Niche in Environmental Space plot_e_space() allows you
+### 3. Visualize the Niche in Environmental Space (E-space)

-to visualize the environmental background and the niche ellipsoid.
-It
+Function ‘plot_e_space()’ allows you to visualize e-sapce and the niche
+ellipsoidal boundary.

-can generate both static 2D pairwise plots and interactive 3D plots.
+It can generate both static 2D pairwise plots and interactive 3D plots.

 #### 3.1.
 2D Pairwise Plots